Composition Coaching is a writing coach service for scholars. Composition Coaching provides:

 Who will I be working with?

 Hi! i'm Will Penman.
 I received my Ph.D. in Rhetoric from Carnegie Mellon University in Pittsburgh, PA in 2018.
-I currently teach research writing at Princeton University.
+I've just finished teaching research writing at Princeton University for the last four years.
 I founded Composition Coaching in mid-2020 during the COVID-19 pandemic.

 In my own research, I've studied anti-racism, religion, and artificial intelligence from a rhetorical perspective.
 I've had four articles published in peer-reviewed journals, I've presented at more than a dozen conferences, and I've been awarded multiple grants.
 I'd say my favorite paper that I've written is probably “A field-based rhetorical critique of ethical accountability,” which was published in 2018 in Quarterly Journal of Speech, because the reviewers were excited about its potential, and because QJS has high status in the field of rhetoric.